-CCA is adopting a comprehensive M&E Framework to provide a systematic structure for monitoring, to increase accountability, and to mainstream evaluations as evidence-based learning that is relevant to both CCA and other clean cooking stakeholders.
-It is a starting place for CCA to build its M&E capacity and to become a stronger learning organization.
-While CCA has used select indicator tracking since its inception,2 this M&E Framework provides a more detailed and comprehensive approach that is aligned with CCA's full strategy.
+The Alliance is adopting a comprehensive M&E Framework to provide a systematic structure for monitoring, to increase accountability, and to mainstream evaluations as evidence-based learning that is relevant to both the Alliance and other clean cooking stakeholders.
+It is a starting place for the Alliance to build its M&E capacity and to become a stronger learning organization.
+While the Alliance has used select indicator tracking since its inception,2 this M&E Framework provides a more detailed and comprehensive approach that is aligned with the Alliance's full strategy.

-The M&E Framework has been designed with three distinct levels-project, CCA, and sector-to meet various objectives.
-At the project level, the M&E Framework demonstrates CCA's commitment to systematically monitor its work using standardized indicators, and to incorporate indicator data into improvements in project management and implementation.
-At the CCA level, it provides the opportunity for CCA to develop stronger feedback loops and learning associated with its Theory of Change.
-By using the M&E Framework across its work, CCA is able to collect evidence to reinforce and revise its approach to achieving universal access to clean cooking.
+The M&E Framework has been designed with three distinct levels-project, Alliance, and sector-to meet various objectives.
+At the project level, the M&E Framework demonstrates the Alliance's commitment to systematically monitor its work using standardized indicators, and to incorporate indicator data into improvements in project management and implementation.
+At the Alliance level, it provides the opportunity for the Alliance to develop stronger feedback loops and learning associated with its Theory of Change.
+By using the M&E Framework across its work, the Alliance is able to collect evidence to reinforce and revise its approach to achieving universal access to clean cooking.
 Finally, by providing a systematic and prioritized approach to learning, through both standard indicators and evaluations, the M&E Framework contributes to the broader clean cooking sector.